tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 You can also open reports from a dashboard.
 Most times, a tile is a snapshot of a pinned report.
 When you double-click the tile, a report will open.
 To open a report from a dashboard, follow these steps:
 1. From the dashboard, select any tile.
 2. Drill down into a more granular view of the report data by clicking on data points within a report.

+### Working with dashboards
+A dashboard lets you tell a story from a series of visualizations.
+A dashboard must be well designed, because it contains the critical highlights so that a reader can drill down into related reports and view details later.

+Dashboards are available only with Power BI Services.
+You can create dashboards with a Power BI Free license, but this feature isn’t integrated into Power BI Desktop.
+Therefore, once you build your reports in Power BI Desktop, you need to publish outputs to Power BI Services.
+Keep in mind as well that, although dashboards can be created only on a desktop-based computer, you can view and share dashboards on all device form-factors, including Power BI Mobile.
+When you want to create a dashboard, you need to have at least one or more reports pinned to a blank canvas.
+Each tile represents a single report based on a single dataset.